graemepatt/graemepatt.github.io/README.md

 graemepatt.github.io
 ====================

-Pages repository
-And that is all at this stage.
+Pages repository and that is all at this stage.
+My GitHub pages site can be viewed at http://graemepatt.github.io